 - God has opened doors for influence and opportunity in camps, at churches and even conferences for us to be involved and share our stories, preach God’s word and equip families to be more effective, secure and satisfied.

 - I’m speaking and teaching in ways I never thought possible.
 Doing things that I remember saying “I wish I could do that” to years ago, but never really believed would be part of my future.

 But I thought still, isn’t that too bold a statement to make?
 Well, not necessarily.
 Consider some of your most recent “dreams.”
 Now I guess there are a few different kinds of dreams but daydreams and dreams I have at night are almost NEVER perfect.
 Often they include overcoming something or some other kind of struggle, don’t yours?
+I remember I had a friend not so long ago that was struggling financially and he was simply dreaming to see if bitcoin handeln ohne gebühren möglich?
+As he had this logic that if there weren’t any added fees, he’d be able to make more money and achieve his bigger dreams.
 I guess we often think of our dreams for living life as living a perfect, pain free and easy lifestyle where everything just “works out.”
 But really a dream like that would be boring, never having to overcome anything would leave us with no real sense of accomplishment – or more importantly any reason to trust God.

 I’ve been dwelling on the story of Peter a lot recently in Matt.
 14:22ff.
 I can imagine that he may have felt like he was living in a dream as he walked across the water, but the storm still raged and the waves distracted and scared him, but he overcame – He put his trust in Jesus by calling out and reaching for HIS hand.
 Now THAT’S living the dream.